mangelesg/OMEM/README.md

 - main.py contains the main code that evolves the equations on time, it calls ecosys.py and adv_diff.py

-- ecosys.py contains the ecosystem equations
+- ecosystem.py contains the ecosystem equations
 - ecosys_constants.py contains all the necesary constants used in the ecosys.py module

 - adv_diff.py contains the offline advection-diffusion scheme.

+-density.py calculates the density at level k, and the density adiabatically displaced to level k+1, this is used if convective adjustment is activated

 ## Model Outputs